-Peterborough has approximately 450km of both on and off-road cycle routes, including eleven named and numbered routes providing a quick, safe, and easy way to get around.
-Linking to these routes is the 'Green Wheel' (a 45-mile-long cycle route circling the city and linking to rural fens and countryside villages).
+Peterborough has approximately 450km of both on and off-road cycle routes, including eleven named and numbered routes providing a quick, safe and easy way to get around.
+Linking to these routes is the 'Green Wheel' (a 45-mile-long cycle route circling the City and linking to rural fens and countryside villages).
 We will continue to work hard to seek improvements to the whole cycle network and to ensure that new developments successfully address the needs of cyclists.

-Peterborough's LCWIP will prioritise a series of key routes that will increase levels of walking and cycling by improving the infrastructure.
-The LCWIP is undergoing development and will continue to be reviewed and updated as the city grows and develops.
-Peterborough has identified sixteen key corridors that offer the greatest potential to increase numbers of people walking and cycling and offers the opportunity to expand the network to rural areas and connect outlying villages to the urban area.
+Peterborough's Local Cycling and Walking Infrastructure Plan (LCWIP) will prioritise a series of key routes that will increase levels of walking and cycling by improving the infrastructure.
+The LCWIP is undergoing development and will continue to do so as Peterborough grows.
+Peterborough has identified sixteen n key corridors that offer the greatest potential to increase numbers of people walking and cycling and offers the opportunity to expand the network to rural areas and connect outlying villages to the urban area.

-The Thorpe Wood cycleway will be one of the first fully LTN 1/20 compliant pieces of infrastructure within the city.
+The Thorpe Wood cycleway will be one of the first fully LTN 1/20 compliant pieces of infrastructure within the City and will delivered in two phases.
 The scheme will increase the accessibility of the Thorpe Wood Business Park and create a more attractive route into Ferry Meadows Country Park, which is a popular destination in the area.
-The Council's commitment to install LTN 1/20 infrastructure in line with Gear Change supports plans to improve sustainable travel infrastructure across the city.
+The Council's commitment to install LTN 1/20 infrastructure in line with Gear Change supports plans to improve sustainable travel infrastructure across the City.